A Cognitive Process-Inspired Architecture for Subject-Agnostic Brain Visual Decoding: Experiment

 \subsection{Ablation Studies}

 In this section, we evaluate the effectiveness of four key components: fMRI-to-image pretraining, HCAM, SARA, and HED.
 All experiments follow a subject-agnostic setting, where models are trained on subjects 2 and 3 and directly tested on subject 1.
 As shown in Table~\ref{tab:ablation}, each module contributes to performance gains across both video-based and image-based metrics.
+Adding HCAM enhances semantic understanding, while SARA boosts cross-subject transferability, reflected in CLIP-pcc and PSNR.
+Introducing HED provides the most significant gains, particularly in high-level semantics and reconstruction quality.